Denis Mahon: Awards

 Mahon was appointed a Commander of the Order of the British Empire (CBE) in 1967, and knighted in 1986.
 He was made a Member of the Order of the Companions of Honour (CH) in 2002 for his services to art, and received honorary doctorates from the universities of Newcastle, Oxford, Rome and Bologna.

 In 1957 Mahon was awarded the Medal for Benemeriti della Cultura by the Italian president, for services to criticism and history of Italian art.
 In 1982 he was made an honorary citizen of Cento, Guercino's birthplace.

+Denis Mahon was very close to Luigi Salerno and was his consultant for his book on Guercino, the source of this information is obviously the book titled I DIPINTI DEL GUERCINO, UGO BOZZI editor, 1988. author Luigi Salerno Consulenza scientifica di Denis Mahon.

 Made a fellow of the British Academy in 1964, it awarded him its Serena Medal for Italian Studies in 1972.
 In 1996 he was made an honorary student of Christ Church, Oxford.

 Legacy

 In the 1990s, Mahon lent his entire 57 piece art collection to various museums in the UK, the Pinacoteca Nazionale in Bologna and the National Gallery of Ireland in Dublin.
 The loans included: 25 to the National Gallery, London; 12 to the Ashmolean Museum, Oxford; 8 to the National Gallery of Scotland, Edinburgh; 6 to the Fitzwilliam Museum, Cambridge; 5 to the Birmingham Art Gallery; 1 to Temple Newsam House, Leeds.

 In a complex legal arrangement via his personal charitable trust, a number of these paintings (such as The Rape of Europa) are on permanent loan from the Art Fund, which owns them.
 There are two conditions to the loans: that the museums in question never deaccession any of their works; or charge for admission.
 If either condition is broken, the paintings could be withdrawn from the museums.

 In 2010, Mahon donated his entire library and archive to the National Gallery of Ireland.

 After his death, the trustees of the charitable trust under instruction from Mahon's Will offered to donate the pieces to the national collection for free via the Art Fund, subject to the same conditions under which they were originally loaned.
 If these conditions were broken, then the art's owner the Art Fund could ask for their immediate return.
 He also left the Art Fund a further £1 million cash bequest.